TeenagedWitch/quiz-builder/README.md

 Tech Stack

-- Next.js 15, React 19
+- Next.js 15, React 19 - selected for simple and optimized routing.
-- Bootstrap 5 for UI
+- Bootstrap 5 – selected as a mature, responsive UI framework that speeds up development with prebuilt components, consistent styling, and mobile-first design.
-- `@hello-pangea/dnd` for drag‑and‑drop
+- `@hello-pangea/dnd` - used for smooth, accessible drag-and-drop interactions, offering a flexible and lightweight API for reordering lists or building custom workflows.

 Screenshots